DericGitHub/excel-operator/README.md

 * \_status
 #### Detailed Description
 Before a MainControllerUI object start to deal with the actions triggered by user, it spawned a child thread to receive messages from **_queue_rd**.
-When MainControllerUI runs as a independent process, it
 #### Method Documentation
 ##### \_application
 Store the Qt application object.